 β-carotene is notably highest in the summer months, as most of the fruits are in season.

-6%and and ageing of the zinc in the body is present in the skin where they help to provide protection, repair, and maintenance to the skin. .
-Zinc is an essential trace mineral that is responsible for making new cells, synthesizing enzymes used to process carbohydrates, fats, and protein in food, prevents oxidative stress and repairs DNA, supports the immune system,
+6% of the zinc in the body is present in the skin which helps to provide protection, repair, and maintenance to the skin.
+Zinc is an essential trace mineral that is responsible for several body functions like making new cells, synthesizing enzymes used to process carbohydrates, fats, and protein in food, preventing oxidative stress and repairing DNA, and supporting the immune system.

 On the other hand, skin lesions, rough skin, and delayed wound healing were noticed in an experimental situation where zinc was deficient.